Apache Ant tasks Execute Citrus with Apache Ant

-You can execute Citrus tests with ANT.
-The Citrus ANT tasks simplify the test execution so you just include predefined tasks into your project ANT build file.
+You can execute Citrus tests with Apache Ant.
+The Citrus Ant tasks simplify the test execution so you just include predefined tasks into your project Ant build file.

-The ANT tasks can execute Citrus test cases in several modes.
+The Apache Ant tasks can execute Citrus test cases in several modes.
 You can either run one single test by its name or all tests in a test package.
 In addition to that you can also use TestNG XML test suite files to execute your tests.

 Here is a simple usage example: